fedtoolittle/llm_project/README.md

 The goal currently is to progressively build a input → response pipeline from scratch.

+The project is currently on indefinite hiatus due to insufficient resource

 ## Current status
 - Transformer-based autoregressive language model
 - Train/validation split